jake10693/JS-Scheduler/README.md

 # JS Scheduler

-As a manager of a company it is hard enough to maage employees schedules, changing start times and holiday requests make it dificult to keep track of it all, not anymore with JS Scheduler!
+As a manager of a company it is hard enough to manage employees schedules, changing start times and holiday requests make it dificult to keep track of it all, not anymore with JS Scheduler!
 Now with JS Scheduler its easier than ever to manage your staffing needs!!!